mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 #### c.
 Managing new files

 🤔 We saw quite interesting `git diff` options to create all the resources we need.
-There's one case though we didn't mention at all.
-What if some of the "changed" files are new files that have been added to the latest Ember docs? so they don't exist at all in our current branch.
+There's one case though, we didn't mention at all.
+What if some of the "changed" files are new files that have been added to the latest Ember docs and that don't exist at all in our current branch?

 In that case, `git apply` will work like a charm and will create the new English file for us, but then... we'll need to open a GitHub issue to alert the translators there's something new to translate entirely.
-It means that the answer to the question "Should I open a GitHub issue?" doesn't depend only on `git apply` success or failure, it also depends on the existence of the file in the current branch, and at some point, we should probably track the files that should be posted.
+It means that the answer to the question "Should I open a GitHub issue?" doesn't depend only on `git apply`'s success or failure, it also depends on the existence of the file in the current branch, and at some point, we should probably track the files that need to be posted.

 To check if the file exists on the current branch, we'll import a module called `fs` and use the function called `existsSync`.
-We'll learn more about `fs` module in the next section of the blog post 😉
+We'll learn more about the `fs` module in the next section of the blog post 😉

 ```diff